tylerzeman/Email-Matching-Regex-Tutorial/gist-template.md

 console.log(matches);
 This example will return the 1st digit of the multiline string.
 ### Quantifiers
 Quantifiers in this regex use the '+' operator which you will use to connect the user's email info and domain.
 Another quantifier is the {n,n} you can use this operator to match n or more times. in the above quantifier on line 3 will allow a match range of 2-6 characters for [a-z\.].
+A few more quantifiers include '*', '+', '?'.
+The '*' matches zero or more times.
+The '+' matches one or more times.
+The '?' matches zero or one time.

 Example:
 let str = 'ECMAScript 2020';